OniDaito/crabseal/README.md

     cargo run --release --bin pipeline -- -f ~/location/of/the/fits/images -o + ~/your/output/dir --width 256 --sqlfilter ~/your/output/dir/filter.sql --numframes 16

-The numframes parameter refers to how long you want the data to be, in this case 16 frames or roughly 4 seconds.
+The numframes parameter refers to how long you want the data to be, in this case 16 frames.

 ### pipeline_sector
 The same as pipeline, but the sectorsize parameter is important.
 This creates sectors at the full size, before the *width* transform, so in the case below, a sector size of 32 will appear as 16 as the width paramter is set to 256 - half of 512.